gallochris/people/_posts/2014-09-10-ginny-redish.md

 layout: post
 title: Ginny Redish
 preview: It's about hearing the other person in your head as you're writing.
 link: Write Like a Human
+categories: design
 ---

 *Ginny Redish is the author of [Letting Go of the Words: Writing Web Content that Works](http://www.amazon.com/Letting-Words-Second-Edition-Technologies/dp/0123859301/ref=dp_ob_title_bk).
 She is a pioneer in how to communicate on the web.
 Ginny has helped companies like IBM communicate with customers and teaches people why content is conversation.*